NYPL/discovery-sandbox/README.md

 ### Development mode with different API environments

-To run a local instance of Discovery using configurations from `.env`:
+To run a local instance of the Discovery Front End application using configurations from `.env`:

 ```
 npm run start